 The sheer volume of data that you can track for each individual user in a cloud-based CRM system is staggering ― and exciting.
 Let's look at the details.

 Contact management on a vast scale is the core function of any customer information system, whether it's cloud-based CRM or CRM software on your server.
 You want to store and manage data for every kind of contact, from leads to business partners.

 Many small businesses still struggle with spreadsheets, inboxes, (or sticky notes!) to track these kinds of relationships.
 But at some point, those “systems” just can't keep up.
-If you have a hundred contacts or more, it’s time to try a CRM for your small business.
+If you have a hundred contacts or more, it’s time to try a CRM like Keap for your small business.